madalindaniel92/solead_assignment/README.md

 ```

 The implementation of this command is in [cmd/sitemap.go](/scrappy/cmd/sitemap.go#L39).
-It uses the [GetSitemapLinks]() function to fetch `robots.txt` from the domain,
+It uses the [GetSitemapLinks](/scrappy/internal/web/sitemap.go#L30) function to fetch `robots.txt` from the domain,
 extracts the `Sitemap:` entry from `robots.txt` if present, then extracts
 the links from the sitemap using a [scraping framework for Go](https://github.com/gocolly/colly).

-The heart of the implementation is in the [CollectSitemapLinks](/scrappy/internal/web/sitemap.go#50) function.
+The XML scraping logic is in the [CollectSitemapLinks](/scrappy/internal/web/sitemap.go#L50) function.

 ### Extract links from domain HTML anchor tags